Did the pristine waters of Vitoria heal Luca Vildoza’s right foot?

 The Argentine guard arrived in New York last May with a reputation as one of the top European talents available in the free agent market.

-The Knicks shouldered $750,000 (the maximum amount allowed by the Collective Bargaining Agreement) of Vildoza’s reported $2 million buyout of his contract with Baskonia in the Liga ACB.
+The Knicks shouldered $750,000 (the maximum amount allowed by the Collective Bargaining Agreement) of Vildoza’s reported $2 million buyout with his Spanish club Baskonia in the Liga ACB.
 Shortly after, the Knicks signed him to a partially guaranteed $13.6 million, four-year deal.

 After spending a month with the team’s player development staff, Vildoza rejoined Argentina’s national squad for their Olympic buildup.
 But Vildoza underwhelmed in Argentina’s quarterfinal run in Tokyo, averaging 7.0 points and 3.0 assists while shooting 31 percent from the field and an atrocious 16.7 percent from the three-point zone.

 The Knicks will have until the opening night to guarantee Vildoza’s next season salary.
-Vildoza will have his last shot to salvage a guaranteed spot in the training camp and the preseason games.
+The training camp and the preseason games will represent Vildoza’s last shot to salvage a guaranteed spot next season.

 The Knicks already have 14 guaranteed deals and one two-way player in rookie Jericho Sims on their roster.
-Vildoza will have to fight for the last spot with veteran guard Dwayne Bacon while undrafted free agents MJ Walker and Aamir Simms will compete for the team’s other two-way slot.
+The last guaranteed spot looms to be a two-way battle between Vildoza and veteran guard Dwayne Bacon.
+On the other hand, undrafted free agents MJ Walker and Aamir Simms will compete for the team’s other two-way slot.

 Follow this writer on Twitter: @alderalmo